scarecrow-de/vater/README.md

-# Mutter
+# Vater

-Mutter is a Wayland display server and X11 window manager and compositor library.
+Vater is a Wayland display server and X11 window manager and compositor library.

 When used as a Wayland display server, it runs on top of KMS and libinput.
 It implements the compositor side of the Wayland core protocol as well as various